Mizoguchi clan: Origins and Edo period history

 The Mizoguchi were originally from Owari Province and were a cadet branch of the Takeda clan.
 Mizoguchi Hidekatsu was a retainer of Niwa Nagahide.
-His abilities cam to the attention of Niwa's overlord, Oda Nobunaga, who granted him a 5000 koku fief in what is now Takahama, Fukui.
+His abilities came to the attention of Niwa's overlord, Oda Nobunaga, who granted him a 5000 koku fief in what is now Takahama, Fukui.
 Following Nobunaga's assassination, he entered the service of Toyotomi Hideyoshi and was active at the Battle of Shizugatake against Shibata Katsuie, for which he was granted a 44,000 koku estate in Kaga Province.
 In 1586, he was recognized by Hideyoshi as an independent daimyō and was even authorized to use the "Toyotomi" surname.
 During the Japanese invasions of Korea (1592–1598), he remained in Japan as part of the guard of Nagoya Castle.
 In 1598, he was transferred to Shibata and his kokudaka was increased to 60,000 koku.
 Following the Battle of Sekigahara, he was confirmed in his holdings by the Tokugawa shogunate.